beingEniola/Pizza-Runner/README.md

-# Pizza Runner - End-to-End Operational, Sales, and Product Analytics for a Food Delivery Business
+# Pizza Runner - Sales & Operational Analytics for a Food Delivery Business

 ## Project Overview
 This project showcases my ability to solve business problems by analyzing data from Pizza Runner.
 In this project, I applied a range of SQL techniques, including aggregate functions, joins, window functions, and CTEs (Common Table Expressions), to analyze and solve business problems.